Advertiser Disclosure

 Debt

-A recent Survey of Consumer Finances revealed that debt has quadrupled within the 65-74 age bracket (1992 to 2022) and has increased sevenfold for those 75 and older.
+A recent Survey of Consumer Finances revealed that debt has quadrupled within the 65-to-74 age bracket (1992 to 2022) and has increased sevenfold for those 75 and older.
 This is an exponential increase in debt, which can be devastating to any savings account, retirement or otherwise.

 Fee-Driven Credit Cards